AleksisLesieur/vinted-HW-backend/README.md

 ### Options

 - `--processes` or `-p`: Number of processes to use (default: 4 or CPU count, whichever is lower)
-- `--quiet` or `-q`: Suppress transaction output and only show summary

 ### Examples